 For several months, the deaths of the Connecticut schoolchildren continued to spur public cries for action.
 Polls showed that 90 percent of Americans supported new legislation to keep guns out of the hands of criminals and the mentally ill.

-In a letter dated Jan.
+letter dated Jan.
 3, 2013, that was sent to congressional lawmakers, Cox said the NRA wanted to be a “constructive voice” in the debate about how to prevent the next school massacre.
 He stressed his opposition to a ban on assault weapons, but said the organization supported efforts to keep all weapons out of the hands of the mentally ill.

 The tragedy spurred a rare bipartisan effort on gun control in the Senate.
 Sen. Joe Manchin III (W.Va.), a pro-gun Democrat, and Sen. Patrick J. Toomey (R-Pa.) joined forces to expand background checks to cover a major source of gun sales: unlicensed dealers at gun shows and online vendors.